scalar-labs/scalar-kubernetes/docs/CreateAKSClusterForScalarDB.md

 You should restrict unused connections in ScalarDB Server.
 To restrict unused connections, you can use some security features in Azure, like [network security groups](https://learn.microsoft.com/en-us/azure/virtual-network/network-security-groups-overview).

-The connections (ports) that ScalarDB Server uses by default are as follows.
+The connections (ports) that ScalarDB Server uses by default are as follows:

 * ScalarDB Server
     * 60051/TCP (accepts requests from a client)